Southville International School and Colleges

-Southville International School and Colleges (SISC) is a private, non-sectarian school.
+Southville International School and Colleges (SISC) is a private, non-sectarian school in Las Piñas, Metro Manila, Philippines.

 Historical background

 Southville International School and Colleges was founded in 1990 as Southville International School.
 The school started by offering preschool at its Elizalde Campus, and eventually expanded to offer primary school, secondary school, International Baccalaureate Diploma Programme, and college degree courses.

 The school has several campuses, the Elizalde Campus which offers Nursery to Preparatory, the Munich Campus which houses Nursery to Grade Five students, Luxembourg Campus which houses Grade Six to Grade Twelve students and the college students, and the Tropical Campus which houses the Scholastic Reading Center and the International Baccalaureate, The Capital Market and Entrepreneurship Center, the Taylor Training Center and other function rooms.

 Academics

 SISC offers early childhood education, primary school (via its Grade School Division), secondary school (via its High School Division), and college education.

 College Degree Programs

 The SISC College Division offers majors such as: